Orange Collective

 Collect

 Multimodal capture: video, audio, image, robotics POV, niche languages.
-Consent is captured at the source.
-Provenance metadata is attached to every artifact at ingestion.
+Embodied-AI collections add physics layers — sensor streams, device pose, hand-object interaction.
+Consent is captured at the source; provenance metadata attached at ingestion.

 Step 04